ManuelaCarriero/PyExTra/README.md

 This is the case you want to plot the autocorrelation of only the RNA number of molecules in case of SSA simulation results. <br>
 Also in this case, you can ask for the help: `python acf.py -h`<br>
 <br>
-The others are scripts that you can use for your research.
+The others are scripts that you can use for the analysis of results.